 It is strongly recommended to use git branches for software development.
 This is because, at any point, multiple features/bugs are being addressed, and changes pushed directly to the main branch could break the software if it is untested or has not been reviewed.
 Branching is a common Developer + Operations ("DevOps") best practice.
-To create a new git branch, use the following git commands: ( -b is to create a new branch)
+To create a new git branch, use the following git commands:

 '''

-$ git pull origin main
+$ git pull master

-$ git checkout -b <new-branch>
+$ git checkout -b <name_of_branch>

 '''